learn-co-students/scraping-flatiron-code-along-noukod-000/README.md

 #### Scraping Course Title

 Go back to the [site](http://learn-co-curriculum.github.io/site-for-scraping/courses) and open up the element inspector again.
-Use the magnifying class symbol to hover over the title of the first course offering.
+Click the symbol in the upper left of your console (it looks like an arrow cursor pointing into a box) to hover over the title of the first course offering.
 You should see a tag appear when you hover over the course title with this tool.
 The tag should say `h2 750.428 x 28px`.

 We don't care about the height and width but we *do* care about the selector, `h2`.